rafaelfgs/pcl_rgb_mina_veloso/README.md

 rosrun nodelet nodelet standalone depth_image_proc/point_cloud_xyzrgb
 ```

-To simplify these command, a *.launch* file can be used for running all nodes (except for *bagmerge_node*), through the commands:
+To simplify these command, a *.launch* file can be used for running all nodes (except for *correct_bag_veloso*), through the commands:

 ```bash
 rosbag play PATH_TO_FILE.bag